UserlandAlchemist/dotfiles/backup-systemd-audacious/README.md

 # backup-systemd-audacious

-Systemd timers and services for unattended BorgBackup on host Audacious
+Systemd timers and services for unattended BorgBackup on host audacious.

 Installs:
-- borg-backup.service / .timer
+- `borg-backup.service` / `.timer`
-- borg-check.service / .timer
+- `borg-check.service` / `.timer`
-- borg-check-deep.service / .timer
+- `borg-check-deep.service` / `.timer`

-These run regular backups and repository integrity checks.
+These units perform automated backups and regular integrity checks using BorgBackup.
+All Borg commands are executed in non-interactive mode using environment variables defined in the user configuration.

+---

 ## Deploy